sketchplatform/sketchplatform.github.io/aboutme.md

 ### My Personal Life

 - If I am not working, I tend to volunteer or mentor students over the Summer.
-It sounds cliche, but something about giving back to the community makes me all fluttery inside.
-Plus the facilities have great central air conditioning.

 - I'm not saying that I am a chef or anything, but I find food incredibily sexy and innovative.
 If you ever come over try my sweet "Panna Cotta" for dessert.